Lying on your resume can have life-altering consequences as one U.S. State Department official has discovered.

 Our career expert, Amanda Augustine, has the following tips to ensure you don't misrepresent yourself on your resume:

 Create a brag book.
-When you're ready to update your resume, your brag book will become one of your strongest assets.
+When you're ready to update your resume, your brag book with professional wins will become one of your strongest assets.
 This simple tool is a document where you actively chronicle your work experience and professional successes, in detail.
 In addition to recording all your personal wins, it allows you to keep track of dates and other important numbers you might not remember or be able to access when you need to update your resume.
 When the information is recorded in real-time, it makes innocent mistakes on your resume less probable.

 Avoid the temptation.
 While your lies may temporarily go under the radar without being caught, lying on your resume or other personal marketing materials will catch up with you, eventually.
 At the end of the day, it's simply not worth it.